 Allocation Process

-Your Institution and Stable will use your taxpayer identification number (“TIN”) or a unique customer identifier assigned by Your Institution or its servicer or agent (such TIN or unique customer identifier, your (“Customer Identifier”)) to identify you.
+Your Institution and R&T will use your taxpayer identification number (“TIN”) or a unique customer identifier assigned by Your Institution or its servicer or agent (such TIN or unique customer identifier, your (“Customer Identifier”)) to identify you.
 Program Deposits will be allocated and deposited to Receiving Institutions according to that Customer Identifier and on the understanding that you are not placing any funds or other deposits at Receiving Institutions (whether through the Program offered to you by Your Institution or outside of the Program offered to you by Your Institution) under more than one identical Customer Identifier.

-Each Business Day, Program Deposits are allocated by Stable to Receiving Institutions (other than a Receiving Institution that you have opted-out of from holding Program Deposits).
-Allocations are based on an allocation algorithm determined by Stable for the purposes of providing customers in the Program access to expanded deposit insurance coverage on Program Deposits, up to the Program Limit (the “Allocation Process”).
+Each Business Day, Program Deposits are allocated by R&T to Receiving Institutions (other than a Receiving Institution that you have opted-out of from holding Program Deposits).
+Allocations are based on an allocation algorithm determined by R&T for the purposes of providing customers in the Program access to expanded deposit insurance coverage on Program Deposits, up to the Program Limit (the “Allocation Process”).
 Through the Allocation Process, a transfer of funds may occur from one Receiving Institution to another Receiving Institution, and as a result of this process, the Receiving Institutions that hold Program Deposits on any Business Day, and the amount allocated to a Receiving Institution on any Business Day, may differ from the prior Business Days.
-The Settlement Bank is responsible for the execution of any funds transfers, based on the allocation instructions from Stable.
-By participating in the Program, you hereby authorize and consent to the Allocation Process with respect to Program Deposits.
+The Settlement Bank is responsible for the execution of any funds transfers, based on the allocation instructions from R&T. By participating in the Program, you hereby authorize and consent to the Allocation Process with respect to Program Deposits.

 The Allocation Process is designed to ensure the total amount of Program Deposits (both principal and any accrued or posted interest) allocated to any one Receiving Institution does not exceed the then-current SMDIA (currently, $250,000) per Customer Identifier, per Account Ownership Category, per Receiving Institution up to the Program Limit (other than any Excess Funds which are placed at Excess Institutions), subject to these Customer T&Cs.
 The transfer of Program Deposits from one Receiving Institution to another Receiving Institution as a result of the Allocation Process does not affect the Interest Rate paid to you on Program Deposits.